-- i.
-The acquisition of control over (a part of) vital providers or companies active in the field of sensitive technology; and - ii.
+i.
+The acquisition of control over (a part of) vital providers or companies active in the field of sensitive technology; and ii.
 The acquisition or increase of significant influence in certain companies active in the field of sensitive technology.

 The first category of companies that fall within the scope, vital providers, is defined as companies that operate, manage or make available a service whose continuity is vital to Dutch society.
-Under the current wording of the FDI screening mechanism, certain providers of: (i) transport of heat, (ii) nuclear facilities, (iii) air transport, (iv) port operations, (v) banking services, (vi) infrastructure for the financial markets and (vii) extractable energy qualify as vital provider.
+Under the current wording of the FDI screening mechanism, certain providers of: (i) transport of heat, (ii) nuclear facilities, (iii) air transport, (iv) port operations, (v) banking services, (vi) infrastructure for the financial markets, (vii) extractable energy qualify as vital provider, and (viii) mangers of tech business campuses.
 The second category, providers of sensitive technologies, includes in any case strategic goods (dual use and military) subjected to export control.